-Most restaurants are located in Cockburn Town near the oceanfront regions of Front Street, Duke Street and Queen Street.
-This area features some of the finest British Bermudian Colonial architecture in the Turks and Caicos, and offers a great atmosphere.
+Most restaurants are located in Cockburn Town near the oceanfront regions of Front Street, Duke Street, and Queen Street.
+This area features some of the finest British Bermudian Colonial architecture in the Turks and Caicos, and offers a great Old Caribbean atmosphere.

-There are two dining options close to the Grand Turk Cruise Center: Jimmy Buffet's Margaritaville, found inside the complex, and Jack's Shack, located a short walk up the Cruise Center Beach.
-Both of these restaurants are located near the coast, and both offer international favourites such as burgers, grilled chicken, sandwiches, bar fare and drinks.
+There are two dining options close to the Grand Turk Cruise Center: Margaritaville, found inside the complex, and Jack's Shack, located a short walk up the Cruise Center Beach.
+Both of these restaurants are located near the coast, and both offer international favorites such as burgers, grilled chicken, sandwiches, bar fare, and drinks.
 As may be expected, they tend to be quite crowded when operating.

 Conch fritters and conch salad (which is made with raw conch) were not, as is popularly believed, traditional cuisine and are recent culinary additions.